NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 Use one worksheet for each record.
 If/when you save it out as a CSV file, be sure to save it in UTF8 encoding: "CSV-UTF8".

-Note that it's OK to simply leave fields blank if there is no data -- the ADIOS DB is very forgiving of sparse data.
+Note that it's OK to simply leave fields blank if there is no data -- the ADIOS\ :sup:`®` Oil Database is very forgiving of sparse data.

 Multiple values
 ...............

 In general, you don't want to touch any of the field names or descriptions, only the data entry cells.
-However, there are a number of places where ADIOS DB will accept "one or more" data points for a given property (e.g. density at different temperatures), so you are free to insert new rows to accommodate all your data.
+However, there are a number of places where ADIOS\ :sup:`®` Oil Database will accept "one or more" data points for a given property (e.g. density at different temperatures), so you are free to insert new rows to accommodate all your data.

 Do make sure to insert an empty row in between "tables" of the same data type.

 Units
 .....

 The units used for data are critical to include, and usually are kept in a separate cell from the values.
-Units should conform to the units used in the ADIOS DB -- which are specified in the NOAA "NUCOS" unit conversion system.
+Units should conform to the units used in the ADIOS\ :sup:`®` Oil Database -- which are specified in the NOAA "NUCOS" unit conversion system.
 The unit list is published here: https://github.com/NOAA-ORR-ERD/PyNUCOS/blob/master/NUCOS_unit_list.rst

 However, allowable units conform to standard industry practice, and should be in pick lists in the Excel template.